102 Minutes with Aliens Fireteam Elite

 I’ve completed the first… campaign?
 Chapter?
 I’m not sure without jumping back in to look at the in-game vernacular, but I’ve done the first set of three levels that make up the first storyline that, upon completion, will eject you back to the hub.
 (You can choose to go back to the hub between any mission, though.)

 I ran through as a Technician, capable of placing down a turret on-demand (I love placing turrets in almost any game) and throw electric field grenades which slow xenomorphs that pass through the area of effect.
-Weapon wise, the Technician packs are handgun and a CQC weapon slot — which, while starting out, is a rather fun to fire and use shotgun.
+Weapon-wise, the Technician packs a handgun and a CQC weapon slot — which, while starting out, is a rather fun to fire and use shotgun.

 We played the first chapter on Standard difficulty, with one AI bot (second friend’s internet isn’t the best — still downloading. *sigh*)